jm-merchan/Simple_Boundary_Demo/3_Vault_Credential_Brokering/Dynamic_Credentials_Windows/README.md

-# Steps to Create Dynamic Windows Users
+# [Scenario 2b] Steps to Create Dynamic Windows Users

 As a bonus of the previous step we are going to convert our Windows Server instance into a Domain Controller and enable the LDAP Secret Engine to create dynamic credentials.
 Some of the steps outlined here are manual